duraidabdul/Neptune/README.md

 Fixes are planned for all of these issues.
 No eta at the moment.

-A preference pane is in the works, so I can offer the option to change the screenshot buttons and toggle the dock, home indicator and lock screen buttons.
+A preference pane is in the works, so that I can offer the option to change the screenshot buttons and toggle the dock, home indicator and lock screen buttons.
 No eta.
-I am not expecting to have this done very soon, I have exams coming up :( In the meantime, there will be two alternate packages up to use the volume up + side button for screenshots.
+I am not expecting to have this done very soon, as I have exams coming up.
+In the meantime, there will be two alternate packages up to use the volume up + side button for screenshots.